Business-improvement.eu

 The goal is very readable.
 The sequel, “The haystack syndrome” however is far more complex.
 That book explains how a scheduling system can be developed, based on the TOC.
 This can be done by letting the bottleneck dictate the rhythm of the production, like a drum (see TOC: the jargon).

 The drum doesn’t necessarily have to be a machine of limited capacity.
-Sometimes the true constraint is simply the amount of orders.
+Sometimes the constraint is simply the amount of orders.
 Goldratt’s book “It’s not luck”, published in 1994, therefore focuses on the market as bottleneck, see also the case Fleetguard Filters.

 Expansion